 Step 4.
 When are the Dehydrated RoTel Tomatoes Done

 Start checking for doneness in 8 hours.
-The diced tomatoes usually take 8 to 10 hours to fully dehydrate at 160 °F / 71 °C, depending on ambient temperatures and humidity and how much food is crowded onto the tray.
+The diced tomatoes usually take 8 to 10 hours to fully dehydrate at 160 °F / 71 °C, depending on your food dehydrator, the ambient temperature and humidity, and the amount of food on the tray.

 Drying times will vary depending on your dehydrator.
 Refer to your dehydrator owner’s manual for recommended temperatures and times for dehydrating specific foods.
 Remember to use drying times as a guide.

 Warm dehydrated food in the food dehydrator will feel somewhat pliable, and you may believe they need more drying time.
 Unplug the dehydrator, or just remove the tray and let it cool down.
 Then check again to be sure.
-They should be crisp or brittle when done
+They should be crisp or brittle when done.
+When bent, they will snap into pieces like a potato chip.

 Step 5.
 Equalizing and Conditioning of Dehydrated RoTel Tomatoes